-Darwin Port Corporation proposes to conduct dredging, subject to receiving all approvals and licences, during the first quarter of 2015 to allow the construction of the tug pens at the western end of the northern side of the EAW groyne.
+Darwin Port proposes to conduct dredging, subject to receiving all approvals and licences, during the first quarter of 2015 to allow the construction of the tug pens at the western end of the northern side of the EAW groyne.
 The current design is of a smaller nature than that proposed in the Environmental Impact Statement (EIS), with design amendments undertaken in line with commercial requirements and with a view to minimising dredging.
-The smaller concept design requires an estimated volume of approximately 43,000 cubic metres (m3) of sediment (including overdredge of approximately 8,000 m3) to be dredged from the seabed.
+The smaller concept design requires an estimated volume of approximately 70,000 cubic metres (m3) of sediment (including an allowance for approximately 3,000 m3 of overdredging) to be dredged from the seabed.
 The current concept design is shown in Figure 1-2.

-Formerly Commonwealth Department of Sustainability, Environment, Water, Population and Communities
+&lt;sup>1 Formerly Commonwealth Department of Sustainability, Environment, Water, Population and Communities